Genuinely native

 Validate against JSON Schema Draft 4, 6, 7, 2019-09, and 2020-12, auto detected from $schema, without touching the network.

-Switch a single document between a syntax highlighted Code editor, an editable Grid, and a visual schema Design canvas.
+Switch a single document between a syntax highlighted Code editor, an editable Grid, a visual schema Design canvas, and a Graph that maps structure and relationships.

 Every view edits the same underlying document through the same engine, so they never disagree, and structural edits preserve your existing formatting, byte for byte.